Tomarron/gem/README.md

 // Store data into context in one middleware ctx.SetUserValue("name", "foo")

-// Get data from context in other middleware or hander ctx.UserValue("name")
+// Get data from context in other middleware or handler ctx.UserValue("name")
 ```